How it works

 PIPS: Screening for chemical safety

-PIPS simplifies how chemical safety information is shared between printers and publishers.
-Component manufacturers and printers submit lists of chemical substances directly to the tool, which are screened against international safety legislation.
+PIPS simplifies how chemical safety information is shared between suppliers and publishers.
+Component manufacturers and suppliers submit lists of chemical substances directly to the tool, which are screened against international safety legislation.
 Publishers use PIPS to gauge the volume of chemicals in their books, and flag any concerning substances to replace.

 The tool helps publishers to manage their compliance with existing legislation but also stay ahead of new developments and other concerns around chemical product safety.